JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-testing.md

 ### Writing platform-specific tests

-> Here, the mechanism of expect and actual declarations is used for brevity and simplicity.
+> Here, the mechanism of expected and actual declarations is used for brevity and simplicity.
 In a more complex code, a
 > better approach is to use interfaces and factory functions.
 >
 {type="tip"}

-To create an instance of `CurrentRuntime`, you need to declare a function in common code as follows:
+To create an instance of `CurrentRuntime`, declare a function in the common `CurrentRuntime.kt` file as follows:

 ```kotlin
 expect fun determineCurrentRuntime(): CurrentRuntime